OFFICE 266

 VILLA IV – Brussels

 This is a house for a family with two young children, one of whom uses a wheelchair.
-For that child, the house functions as a world in itself, easily accessible, complex yet smooth – a continuous panorama.
-The round floorplan tries to emphasise this relationship between house and garden, between intimate and extrovert spaces.
-Its centripetal form collects a set of particular rooms that are easily accessible through the central space, which functions as storage.
+For that child, the house functions as a world in itself, readily accessible, complex yet smooth – a continuous panorama.
+The round floor plan tries to emphasise this relationship between house and garden, between intimate and extrovert spaces.
+Its centripetal form collects a set of particular rooms that are accessed through the central space, which functions as storage.
 The rooms themselves are simple yet designed with maximal spatial effect; some are high and wide, others low and narrow, the room with a swimming pool is hot and humid.
 All of them seek a direct relationship with the outside environment.
 Within the different pockets of the plan, a set of breakout rooms are organised.
 On top of the house a second floor is ‘hidden’ in a hat-like roof.
-The roof is partly accessible and entirely planted, with radial metal structure extending to support the trailing plants.
-Ultimately all these spaces are conceived as a surplus to a generous home where dimensions defined by the exceptional (the wheelchair) are completely normalised in an attempt to make a perfectly natural space for living.
+The roof is partly accessible and entirely planted, with a radial metal structure extending to support the trailing plants.

 Year